minkezhang/tracker/README.md

   --corpus=anime \
   --major

+# Search the user database as well as the MAL API for similar entries.
+truffle search \
+  --title=Sabikui \
+  --corpus=anime \
+  --api=truffle\
+  --api=mal

+# Inspect the MAL entry directly.
+truffle get --id=mal:anime/48414

 # Re-rate the entry and mark the MAL entry as duplicate, which will be filtered
 # out in searches.
 truffle patch \
   --title=Sabikui \
   --corpus=anime \
   --score=6.4 \
-  --link=mal:48414
+  --link=mal:anime/48414

+# Search for DB data merged with any linked duplicates.
 truffle get --title=Sabikui

-# Search the user database as well as the MAL API for similar entries.
-truffle search \
-  --title=Sabikui \
-  --corpus=anime \
-  --api=truffle\
-  --api=mal

 # Delete the entry.
 truffle delete --title=Sabikui